-If you want your DB2 database product to have access to DB2 documentation either on your local computer or on another computer on your network, then you must install the DB2 Information Center.
-The DB2 Information Center contains documentation for the DB2 database and DB2 related products.See "Installing the DB2 Information Center using the DB2 Setup wizard (UNIX)" topic in Installing DB2 Servers.
+If you want your DB2 product to have access to DB2 documentation either on your local computer or on another computer on your network, then you must install the DB2 Information Center.
+The DB2 Information Center contains documentation for the DB2 database and DB2 related products.
+See the "Installing the DB2 Information Center using the DB2 Setup wizard (UNIX)" topic in Installing DB2 Servers.

-Installation requirements for DB2 Connect Personal Edition (Linux)
+Installation requirements for DB2 Connect server products (Linux)

-Before you install DB2 Connect Personal Edition on Linux operating systems, ensure that the system you choose meets the necessary operating system, hardware, software, and communications requirements.
+Before you install DB2 Connect server products on Linux operating systems, ensure that the system you choose meets the necessary operating system, hardware, software, and communications requirements.

-To install DB2 Connect Personal Edition, the following requirements must be met:
+To install a DB2 Connect server product, such as DB2 Connect Enterprise Edition, the following requirements must be met: